W3cubDocs

 • When lastIndex is automatically advanced (such as when calling exec()), unicode regexes advance by Unicode code points instead of UTF-16 code units.

 There are other changes to the parsing behavior that prevent possible syntax mistakes (which are analogous to strict mode for regex syntax).
-This is explained in more detail in Using Unicode regular expressions.
+These syntaxes are all deprecated and only kept for web compatibility, and you should not rely on them.

 The set accessor of unicode is undefined.
 You cannot change this property directly.